-We have examined the Delray Beach Community Redevelopment Agency's (the "CRA", a component unit of the City of Delray Beach, Florida) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2017.
-Management is responsible for the CRA's compliance with those requirements.
-Our responsibility is to express an opinion on the CRA's compliance based on our examination.
+We have examined the Delray Beach Community Redevelopment Agency's (the "CRA", a component unit of the City of Delray Beach, Florida) compliance with Section 218.415, Florida Statutes, during the year ended September 30, 2018.
+Management of the CRA is responsible for the CRA's compliance with the specified requirements.
+Our responsibility is to express an opinion on the CRA's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the CRA's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the CRA's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the CRA complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the CRA complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

+Our examination does not provide a legal determination on the CRA's compliance with the specified requirements.

-In our opinion, the CRA complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2017.
+In our opinion, the CRA complied, in all material respects, with Section 218.415, Florida Statutes, during the year ended September 30, 2018.